zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Morden.rst

 Getting Ether
 ~~~~~~~~~~~~~

-One way to get Ether is by using the `Ethereum wei
+One way to get Ether is by using the `Expanse wei
-faucet <https://zerogox.com/ethereum/wei_faucet>`__.
+faucet <https://zerogox.com/expanse/wei_faucet>`__.
 Just type in your
 account address and enjoy some free ether.